 Your submission MUST include the objective and methods sections of the structured abstract.
 The objective section (for which you may substitute the research question) may not exceed 60 words, and the methods section (which may include brief descriptions of the population and expected results) may not exceed 140 words.

 For the author block, please try to ensure that the author information you provide is as complete and accurate as possible.
 If you need to update author information, you may return to the abstract submission site to make the necessary changes.
-However, the site will be closed to further updates by the new deadline January 8, 2013 (11:59 Central Time).
+However, the site will be closed to further updates by February 19, 2014 (7:00 p.m., central time).

 Yes, you may enter your results and conclusions now.
 All parts of the abstract (objectives, methods, results, and conclusion sections combined) may not exceed 400 words.
 This information will NOT be shared with reviewers.
 The information will be saved for inclusion in the final abstract if your paper is accepted.

 Authors MAY postpone entering results and conclusions until after the peer-review process is completed.
-Authors selected for inclusion in the program will need to add the results and conclusions sections by the new deadline January 8, 2013 (11:59 Central Time) if they did not already do so in the initial abstract submission.
+Authors selected for inclusion in the program will need to add the results and conclusions sections by February 19, 2014 (7:00 p.m., central time) if they did not already do so in the initial abstract submission.

 Structured abstracts should NOT contain tables, figures, or bibliographic references.

 Times New Roman, 10-point font, and Symbol font for symbols are the recommended fonts.